mavomo/ansible-confluent-kafka/README.md

     > /draft/hosts_inventory.ini

+## When running the ansible-playbook command

- 3. Play the inventory and the playbook all-together Pay attention, I need a password and I took a shortcut here:
+ 1. Play the inventory and the playbook all-together Pay attention, I need a password and I took a shortcut here:
  > ansible-playbook -i hosts.yml install_kafka.yml configure_zookeepers.yml --extra-vars ansible_become_pass=your-password

-4. Everything should work fine on all stage, you can log manually to any broker and type the command :
+2. Everything should work fine on all stage, you can log manually to any broker and type the command :
    >  kafka-topics --list --bootstrap-server localhost:9092

 The command should return as a response: